nageshajab/react-native-biometrics/README.md

 Scan the QR code shown in the terminal or browser.

 5. Installed npm package 'twrnc' for fonts and icons

 6. Installed npm package 'expo-local-authentication' for enabling biometrics in react native project

-7.
+7. Expo Go App: Download the Expo Go app on your physical device or emulator/simulator.
+Run "expo start" or "npm start" in your terminal, and scan the QR code displayed in the terminal or browser to open your app on the device.